Editor's PickPower System Cybersecurity: More Important Than Ever

 A physical attack might start from installing additional devices on top of the legitimate ones or simply stealing information with the help of USB sticks.
 One of the reported cases includes the seizure of transformers manufactured in China.

-Power cybersecurity should be one of the key considerations during the process of designing specific hardware for the industrial sector.
-And when it happens otherwise, the proper security level can’t be provided in later stages because cybersecurity software simply can’t integrate with such specific endpoints and networks.
+When it happens otherwise, the proper security level can’t be provided in later stages because cybersecurity software simply can’t integrate with such specific endpoints and networks.

 Steps To Ensure Industrial Cybersecurity